 The team still delivers a Product Increment but smoothes out the delivery to minimize the inventory of deliverables that are Done but awaiting deployment, and puts urgent deployments immediately in effect.

 AT&T used to ship its main software content (called a generic release) on a periodic basis.
-Emergency fixes were shipped on demand as broadcast warning messages (BWMs) that comprised incremental patches.
-Facebook ships at least daily, and often twice daily.
-The Finnish legalized gambling company Ålands Penningautomatförening (PAF) has an aggressive and disciplined release structure that can turn around changes in hours to respond to market changes.
+The company deployed emergency fixes on demand as broadcast warning messages (BWMs) that comprised incremental patches.
+According to a 2012 article, Facebook ships at least daily, and often twice daily ().
+More recent articles note that they ship every few hours.
+The Finnish legalized gambling company Ålands Penningautomatförening (PAF) has an aggressive and disciplined release structure that can turn around changes in hours to respond to market changes (related to Jim Coplien by Ari Tanninen, 18 April 2011).

 Key to the success of all of these approaches was that they incurred low per-delivery cost.
-In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless kaizen over time.
-When transitioning to ad-hoc delivery schedules, pay attention to velocity and other indicators of value such as product quality, and manage the tradeoffs between uninterrupted development flow and immediacy of feature delivery.
+In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless improvement (see Kaizen and Kaikaku) over time.
+When transitioning to ad-hoc delivery schedules, pay attention to velocity (see Notes on Velocity) and other indicators of value such as absence of defects or customer satisfaction, and manage the tradeoffs between uninterrupted development flow and immediacy of feature delivery.

 Product Owner engagement aside: To employ this pattern at all requires that the team have enough discipline to plan well, and that its market and development process be mature and regular enough that delivery before the end of the Sprint doesn’t turn into ad-hoc development.
 The team should have a strong Definition of Done and, perhaps even more so, a strong Definition of Ready.
 Last, the pause to assess the partial product increment prior to delivering it disrupts flow.
 Good flow is a prominent enabler of team throughput.